Vinrithi/Nasm-wxWidgets-cpp-Sqlite/README.md

 Linux OS -- nasm runs in linux.
 I use Ubuntu
-Code editor (codeblocks) -optional  -- use Ubuntu software downloader to download wxWidgets -- https://wiki.wxwidgets.org/Installing_and_configuring_under_Ubuntu
+Code editor (codeblocks) -optional  -- use Ubuntu software downloader to download wxWidgets -- https://wiki.wxwidgets.org/Installing_and_configuring_under_Ubuntu sqlite browser -- it is a windows application that is used to view sqlite databases.
+However, it can run in Linux if you run it using win application. http://sqlitebrowser.org/

 How it works.

+Please make sure that you have sqlite3.h file in /usr/bin/.
+If not, please use the command 'sudo apt-get install sqlite3 libsqlite3-dev' without the ''.
+You can also download it outside and copy it to the bin folder.

 The backend i.e. connecting and executing the queries in the database are done using assembly language.